Boris Johnson faces court hearing for Brexit 'lies'

 Coleman considered whether the case had been brought purely to annoy Johnson.

-The former London mayor's position is that the application is a politically-motivated stunt as part of a campaign to undermine the referendum result, and/or to prevent its consequences.
+The former London mayor contends the application is a politically-motivated stunt as part of a campaign to undermine the referendum result or prevent its consequences.

 Britain is due to leave the EU on October 31.